Polirecyliente/SGConocimiento/Programming/01_Programming_definitions.md

 ::: term
 **Dynamically typed language**
-  : A programming language in which variables don't have a data type, so they can have any data type.
+  : A programming language in which variables are not defined with a given data type, so they can have any data type.
 The data type of the variable can be changed after defined.
 :::

 # BINARY, OCTAL, AND HEXADECIMAL NUMBERS